ROLE

 Background

 Hestan Cue was dissatisfied with their website's visual design, and enlisted an external digital design agency to overhaul it.
-As their growth marketing agency, they asked us to advise on the new designs and overall CRO strategy.
-Upon seeing the new designs, I had immediate reservations.
-Although visually interesting, the magazine-style layout they designed prioritized aesthetics over usability and catchy slogans over clear, compelling, and customer-focused copy, seemingly foregoing ecommerce and landing page best practices in pursuit of visual polish.
+As their growth marketing agency, they asked us to advise on the new designs.
+Upon seeing them, I had immediate reservations.
+Although visually interesting, the magazine-style layout they designed prioritized aesthetics over usability and catchy slogans over clear, compelling, and customer-focused copy.

 I presented the team with an analysis of the new designs and suggestions for improvement:

 The Cue team was nonetheless eager to launch it.
-We encouraged them to A/B test it against the existing homepage, and five weeks later, testing revealed that the newly redesigned homepage was converting at a rate 61% lower than the previous one.
+We encouraged them to A/B test it against the existing homepage, and five weeks later, the new design was converting 61% lower.

-Determined to execute a successful visual refresh, they decided to give a redesign one more go, this time enlisting a second UX designer.
-A similar outcome followed – A/B testing revealed a 23% decrease in conversion rate over the already poorly performing new homepage.
+Determined to execute a successful visual refresh, they enlisted a second UX designer.
+A similar outcome followed – A/B testing revealed a 23% decrease in conversion rate over the already poorly performing redesign.

 Gathering data

-Hestan Cue's smart cookware system is a fairly novel and complex product, consisting of three elements: an auto-adjusting countertop induction cooktop, smart cookware with embedded heat sensors and other technology, and an interactive iOS app.
-These elements work in concert to guide the cook towards restaurant-quality results.
-It was clear from both impression tests and usability testing that visitors did not understand what, exactly, Hestan Cue offered.
+Hestan Cue's smart cookware system is novel and complex, consisting of three elements: an auto-adjusting countertop induction cooktop, smart cookware with embedded heat sensors, and an interactive iOS app.
+These work in concert to guide the cook towards restaurant-quality results.
+From impression tests and usability testing, it became clear that visitors did not understand what, exactly, Hestan Cue offered.
 Even after exploring the entire website in depth, some visitors still weren't sure if Hestan Cue sold recipe books, cookware, or something else.

-Per PDP abandonment surveys, site visitors overwhelmingly reported price as the top reason for purchase hesitation.
-This is not an unusual result for higher ticket items, and usually masks other, more well-defined objections.
-The results here, however, were higher than I had ever seen.
-This indicated to me that Hestan Cue's positioning needed to better align with visitors' motivations and frustrations to communicate its value to them.
+PDP abandonment survey respondents overwhelmingly reported price as the top reason for purchase hesitation.
+This is not unusual for premium products and usually masks other, more well-defined objections, but the results here were higher than I'd ever seen.
+This indicated that Hestan Cue's positioning wasn't communicating its value.

 Outcome